-The Spring meeting date, time and location to be announced.
+The Spring meeting date, time, and location TBD.

 In the early 19th century, Napoleon Bonaparte said, "China?
 There lies a sleeping giant.
 Let him sleep, for when he wakes he will move the world," and it is awakening.
 China has unique culture, customs, and traditions that are distinct from any other place on earth.
 Many of its rich cultural traditions and ancient monuments (Great Wall, Forbidden City, Terra-Cotta warriors, etc.) are still preserved in present-day China.
 With a territory larger than the United States, its geography is one of amazing diversity, from the barren desert lands in the west to the fertile fields in the east.

 Since China carried out its economic reforms and open-door policies in 1978, China has changed rapidly and is playing an important role in the world.
 It hosted the XXIX Summer Olympic Games in Beijing.
 During a recent trip to China, former British Prime Minister Tony Blair predicted that China is going to be the largest economy in the world in the next 20 to 30 years.
 In order to prepare for this shift, there is a demand for knowledge about China, especially its path to modernization after the Cultural Revolution.
 This program is designed to provide participants with a perspective of China through academic instruction, travel, and interacting with local people.
 It is intended to improve the students' knowledge about China in a dynamic environment.

 Activity levels are rated to fit into one of four categories: easy going, moderate, challenging and demanding.
 This program is rated as moderate, which means you will spend much of the day exploring.
 Whether walking through historic neighborhoods at a moderate pace or out and about on a coach, your days will be full.
 You'll need to keep up with the group, including stairs and moderate movement.